“A stinker of a list” —Herald Sun

 Q: What do you think of those fancy, stainless-steel, automatic, self-cleaning public toilets?

 A: Bloody awful.
 A third of the population refuses to use them out of fear of being trapped in there and squirted by the cleaning robot.
-Another third refuses to use them after the electronic “lock” button malfunctioned on them once, leading to some unwanted visits from members of the public.
+Another third refuses to use them after the electronic “lock” button malfunctioned on them once, leading to unwanted visits from members of the public.
 The final third (of which Public Toilets of Victoria is a member) recognises that they are soulless wastes of money with no contribution to the National Character whatsoever.
 This one alone cost $453,400!
-Better instead to build a simple brick shithouse with no roof and employ someone to hose it down every Sunday.
+Better instead to build a simple brick shithouse with no roof and employ someone to hose it down every second Sunday.
 Jobs!

 Q: What are the greatest two uses of taxpayer dollars in Australian history?